Kinross-shire: Transport

 Kinross-shire is bisected north–south by the M90 motorway, which links Kinross to Perth in the north and Dunfermline in the south.
 The A911 enables west to east travel across the county.

-There are no train stations; previously there was one at Kinross however this is no longer open.
+There are no railway stations; previously there was one at Kinross however this is no longer open.

 Parliamentary constituency

 Historic

 From 1426 the county returned one member to the Parliament of Scotland.

 United Kingdom parliament

 Following the Act of Union, Kinross-shire returned members to the House of Commons in Westminster.
 Due to its small population, it was never a constituency in its own right: instead it alternated with Clackmannanshire, a member being returned for one county at one parliament and for the other at the next.

 The Representation of the People (Scotland) Act 1832 merged the two counties into a single constituency, Clackmannanshire and Kinross-shire.

 In 1918, House of Commons seats were redistributed, and Kinross-shire was combined with part of Perthshire to form the constituency of Kinross and Western Perthshire.
 This constituency continued in existence until 1983.